abhaybd/BeakerUtil/README.md

 ### Using `beakerutil attach`

-Since `beakerutil launch` can launch a session on an unspecified node, it might be annoying to manually connect to the session. `beakerutil attach` can automatically connect to the right node and attach to the correct session.
+`beakerutil attach` is a utility for connecting to an existing session with `beaker session attach`.
 For example, say the output of `beakerutil list` looks like this:
 ```bash
 Interactive sessions:
     0: Session 01JBWFVSS0HNZWW5CT8C84F0J1 using 1 GPU(s) on prior-elanding-62.reviz.ai2.in, status=idle